Room invasions are not a significant security issue

 2. Misconfigured Rooms

 Some platforms auto‑create a “waiting room” that anyone can join if they have the link.
-If the host forgets to lock the room, a random user can slip in Easy to understand, harder to ignore..
+If the host forgets to lock the room, a random user can slip in No workaround needed..

 - What happens: The host gets a pop‑up asking to admit the new participant.